University strike: What's it all about?

 Why are only 64 out of the UK's 130 universities affected?

 Staff at 68 universities founded before 1992 are members of the Universities Superannuation Scheme.
-Last month UCU members at 64 universities balloted in favour of action over the proposed pension changes.
+In January UCU members at 64 universities balloted in favour of action over the proposed pension changes.

-Staff at institutions which became universities in 1992 are members of the Teachers Pension Scheme, which is unaffected by this dispute.
+Most academic staff at institutions which became universities after 1992 are members of the Teachers' Pension Scheme, which is unaffected by this dispute.

 What about students?